 - Photo 3: Product in the package before sealing (optional but recommended >€200)

 These photos are your only proof in case of a dispute about the condition of the package.
-Keep them for at least 90 days.
+Keep them until the Vinted transaction is finalized.

 Packaging by Product Type